Pod-Point/reviews-php/README.md

 ####  Testing

-This package uses PhpUnit.
+This package uses phpunit.
 To run the test suites for this project run the following command.
 Notice that in this command we add '--' in between the make and test words.
 This tells Make to ignore any of the options with '--' such as '--stop-on-error'
 ```bash
 make -- test
 ```